IAmAnthem/CanineCalculations/ReadMe.md

 - Skills: I'm a systems engineer by trade and at heart, I learn enough code to do what I need to do.
 Currently that's PowerShell, not something sexy like a [Serverless Web Application](https://aws.amazon.com/serverless/build-a-web-app/).
 Or some PHP/MySQL web app?
 But maybe someday?

-# Progress Notes - what am I working on?
+# Progress Notes

-## PoshGUI
-- Can this all happen in a single pane of glass?
-Stay Tuned.
-  - Oh yeah, you can
-  - FYSA, having absolutely zero experience in UI work, WPF, Forms, etc - this is about 20 hours of labor
-    - That's a GREAT result.
-Really amazing how fast you can work up things in WPF

 ## New-BreedingPlan.ps1
 - Take a set of knowns and devise a three-stage breeding plan
   - Challenges: gender decisions
   - Query: last-step gender?
+  - Decision: Do I want to expose this algorithm?
+Lot of hours went into figuring it out

 ## Data collection - an analysis of uncertain canine comparisons
 - Need new characters (maybe 10?
 12?) with traited canines of known stat (or at least very close to known).